freeCodeCamp/freeCodeCamp/docs/how-to-help-with-video-challenges.md

 ### Add the question to the markdown file

-You can add the question locally or directly through the GitHub interface.
+You can add the question locally or using the GitHub interface.
 To add the question locally, you need to [set up freeCodeCamp locally](how-to-setup-freecodecamp-locally.md).
 You can also find the file on GitHub and click the edit button to add the question right in your browser.

 If a question has not yet been added to a particular video challenge, it will have the following default question: